meimodev/palakat_admin/AI-log.md

   - Searched the entire codebase for `DioException`, `on DioException`, `_handleDioError`, and `DioError` usages.
   - Confirmed only `api_service.dart` and `auth_repository.dart` directly handled Dio; both now refactored to use `ErrorMapper`.
   - Verified no other repositories/services contain custom Dio mappings or leftover handlers.

+## 2025-09-23T10:58:05+08:00 — Model: Cascade
+- [prompt] "handle errors occured on sign in screen"
+- [actions]
+  - Updated `lib/features/auth/presentation/screens/signin_screen.dart` to add robust error handling.
+  - Imported `AppError` and set up `ref.listen(authControllerProvider, ...)` in `initState` to:
+    - Navigate to `/dashboard` on successful sign-in.
+    - Show a SnackBar with `AppError.userMessage` on error; fallback to a generic message if not `AppError`.
+  - Simplified `_submit()` to only call `signIn()` and rely on the listener for UI reactions.
+  - Kept loading state to disable the Sign in button and show a progress indicator.